s-ol/alive/docs/index.md

 [on github][:*repo*:], and is licensed under [GPLv3][license].

-If you want to learn more or try out `alv` yourself, the [getting started][guide] page is a good place to start.
+If you want to learn more or try out `alv` yourself, the [getting started guide][guide] is a good place to start.
 On the other hand, if you are a curious about the motivations and concepts behind `alv`, you can find more in-depth information on these topics in the ['persistent expressions' article][rationale].

-[guide]: guide/getting-started-guide.html
+[guide]: guide/index.html
 [rationale]: https://s-ol.nu/alivecoding
 [license]: https://github.com/s-ol/alive/blob/master/LICENSE